xGabrielR/Price-Elasticity/README.md

 ---

 The main source of transaction data is stored in a solution called OLTP (Online Analytical Processing), in simple words is a traditional CRUD database.
-I selected this two tables (orders and items) and stored in landing in parquet format, this can be done using a Kubernetes POD with kind: Job for schedule a batch etl or real time with deployment extraction pod, i used a simple batch to fetch data from OLTP and store in landing parquet files, to simplify i copy this files and put in `landing` forlder of this git repo to terraform just copy this files if you like to reproduce this experiment.
+I selected this two tables (orders and items) and stored in landing in parquet format, this can be done using a Kubernetes POD with kind: Job for schedule a batch etl or real time with deployment extraction pod, i used a simple batch to fetch data from OLTP and store in landing parquet files, to simplify i copy this files and put in `landing` folder of this git repo to terraform just copy this files if you like to reproduce this experiment.

-Now, to build a cleaning pipeline i used only AWS Glue with Pyspark simple jobs, this jobs will create apache iceberg format in Raw and clean and conform data in Trusted S3 layers, the metadata is found on Aws Glue Database (Hive metastore from AWS), is possible to use Spark on K8s and Hive Metastore deployment istead of Aws Glue and Glue Catalog Database.
+Now, to build a cleaning pipeline i used only AWS Glue with Spark simple jobs, this jobs will create apache iceberg format in Raw and clean and conform data in Trusted S3 layer, the metadata is found on Aws Glue Database (Hive metastore from AWS), is possible to use Spark on K8s and Hive Metastore deployment istead of Aws Glue and Glue Catalog Database.

 <img src="assets/aws_glue_job.png">